-Steel is the strongest and stiffest building material in common use today.
+also very good in shear.
+It comes in a range of yield strengths made by adjusting the chem-Steel is the strongest and stiffest building material in common use today.
 Relative to wood and concrete, it is a high-technology material made by highly refined and controlled processes.
-Structural steel has a uniformly high strength in tension and compression and is also very good in shear.
-It comes in a range of yield strengths made by adjusting the chemistry of the material in its molten state.
+Structural steel has a uniformly high strength in tension and compression and is istry of the material in its molten state.
 It is the most consistent of all structural materials and is, for all practical purposes, homogeneous and isotropic, meaning it has like characteristics in all directions.
 (By contrast, wood is anisotropic.)

-The greatest asset of steel is its strength and "plastic reserve," as shown in Figure 4-7.
-It is highly ductile and deforms greatly before failing if overloaded.
-Because of steel's strength, the individual members of a frame are usually small in cross-section and have very little visual mass.
+steel's strength, the individual members of a frame are usually small in cross-section and have very little visual mass.
 Steel is a linear material and can be economically made into a visual curve only by using a segmented geometry.
-It is most appropriately used in rectilinear structures where bolted or welded connections are easy to make.
+It is most appropriately used in recti-linear structures where bolted or welded connections are easy to make.
 The structural shapes (i.e., pipes, tubes, channels, angles, and wide-flange sections) are manufactured to uniform dimensions having low tolerances.
-They are fully prepared (cut, trimmed or milled, drilled or punched, etc.) in a fabrication shop, remote from the site, and then delivered ready for erection.
+They are fully prepared (cut, trimmed or milled, drilled or punched, etc.) in a fabrication shop, remote from the site, and then deivered ready for erection.
 Such structures go up rapidly with a minimum of on-site labor.
-The most popular form of construction used today is referred to as "shop-welded, field-bolted."
+The most popular form of construction used today is referred to as "shop-welded, fieldbolted."
 In this method, the various clip angles, beam seats, and so on are welded to the members in a shop, and then the members are bolted together in the field.

-A major disadvantage of structural steel is its need to be fire-protected in most applications.
+The greatest asset of steel is its strength and "plastic reserve," as shown in Figure 1-7.
+It is highly ductile and deforms greatly before failing if overloaded.
+Because of codes will not permit any exposed elements to be within approximately 12 ft (4 m) of a plications.
 It loses its strength at around 1100°F (600°C) and will then yield rapidly under low loads.
-A few municipalities require that all structural steel be fire-protected, and most codes will not permit any exposed elements to be within approximately 12 ft (4 m) of a combustible fire source.
+A few municipalities require that all structural steel be fire-protected, and most A major disadvantage of structural steel is its need to be fire-protected in most apcombustible fire source.